Robert Luongo, 2014 Olympics, www.sports.yahoo.com

 Then a slap-shot from the blue line, an arrow straight and true,

 It was seconds to the final horn.
-Could they score before it blew?
+Could they score before

 Their puck was like a rocket, sailing through the sky,